ovh/docs/pages/cloud/private-cloud/nsx_configurer_les_groupes_d_objets/guide.en-gb.md

 ### Service Groups

-Service Groups are collections of Services and/or Service Groups.
+Service Groups are collections of existing Services and/or Service Groups.

 To create one, in the `Service Groups`{.action} tab, click on `+ Add`{.action}.